-In addition to having access granted through Authority Manager, users will need to complete a prerequisite class in STARS titled “Appropriate Use and Protection of Student Data” and a short user agreement (Search the STARS catalog for “AS-2000” and “AS-2001”), which cover the laws and policies governing student data at Stanford.
-If users are unfamiliar with OBIEE, we recommend that they also complete “Introduction the Stanford BI Portal” (AS-6005).
+In addition to having access granted through Authority Manager, users will need to complete two modules in AXESS.
+These cover the laws and policies governing student data at Stanford.

 There are two ways to interact with the data in SIRIS, depending on the user’s access permissions and expertise: